“The humanities are of critical importance in medicine today—being in touch with our humanity is essential.”

-At uOttawa, where Derek is also Associate Professor in the Department of Psychiatry, he’s achieved incredible feats as Director of the institution’s Faculty Wellness Program.
-Working with a multidisciplinary team of members from the medical and academic communities, Derek develops and delivers preventative, educational, interventional and rehabilitation services to medical students, residents and staff physicians.
+At uOttawa, where he’s also Associate Professor in the Department of Psychiatry, he has achieved incredible feats as Director of the institution’s Faculty Wellness Program.
+Working with a multidisciplinary team of members from the medical and academic communities, he develops and delivers preventative, educational, interventional and rehabilitation services to medical students, residents and staff physicians.

-Perhaps the most pivotal contribution Derek has made through the Faculty Wellness Program is his work with e-learning.
-Since launching ePhysicianHealth.com and eWorkplaceHealth.com in 2008, Derek and his team of uOttawa Faculty of Education superstars have improved—and in some cases saved—the lives of countless people around the world.
+Perhaps the most pivotal contribution he has made through the Faculty Wellness Program is his work with e-learning.
+Since launching ePhysicianHealth.com and eWorkplaceHealth.com in 2008, he and his team of uOttawa Faculty of Education superstars have improved—and in some cases saved—the lives of countless people around the world.

 ePhysicianHealth.com, for which Derek won the 2010 International Award of Excellence in Business/Professional Education from the International E-Learning Association (IELA), is having a particularly resounding impact.
-“We have thousands of users every month, who come from almost every country on Earth,” says Derek.
+“We have thousands of users every month, who come from almost every country on Earth,” he says.
 “I’m humbled and pleased with that result.”

 The bilingual website—available in French at e-santedesmedecins.com—provides a series of modules on physical and mental health issues, each of which offers practical advice from Canada’s leading physician health experts on how doctors and medical students can maintain and enhance their own health and wellbeing.
 Derek realized that the time had come for such a free online resource when the demand for his workshops on physician health began to reach exponential heights.
 As it turns out, it couldn’t have come a minute too soon.